kubernetes/ingress-nginx/docs/examples/customization/sysctl/README.md

 ```

 **Changes:**

 - Backlog Queue setting `net.core.somaxconn` from `128` to `32768`
 - Ephemeral Ports setting `net.ipv4.ip_local_port_range` from `32768 60999` to `1024 65000`

-In a [post from the NGINX blog](https://www.nginx.com/blog/tuning-nginx/) it is possible to see an explanation for these changes
+In a [post from the NGINX blog](https://www.nginx.com/blog/tuning-nginx/), it is possible to see an explanation for the changes.